 Overall, the entire Golden Circle was lovely and I highly recommend it.
 However, Silfra snorkeling definitely stole the show as a true bucket list item.
 Truly, I would do it again simply to relive that blue wonderland.
 Next time, I may even try diving if I’m certified!

 If snorkeling at Silfra wasn’t on your radar before, and especially if you like to do something that’s a little different from the typical tourist experience, then you should absolutely give this tour a try!
 And if you want a personalized, wonderful experience with an attentive guide, I absolutely recommend Tröll Expeditions.
+Click here to read Part 2 of my time with Tröll Expeditions, where we explored Iceland’s south coast!

 Disclaimer: This tour was provided to me by Tröll Expeditions in exchange for blog content.
 All opinions are 100% my own!